Cartoon Network (Middle East and Africa): History

 First logo, used from 17 September 1993 to 20 April 2006.

 Since September 17, 1993, Cartoon Network Europe has been broadcasting from the Astra 1C satellites for Central Europe and Intelsat 707 for Eastern Europe.
 Broadcasting was carried out from 5:00 to 19:00, and the TNT UK channel was broadcast in the evening.
 Initially, the channel was legally called Cartoon Network Europe, and it also featured several soundtracks in the following languages: English, Spanish, Swedish, Danish, French and Italian.

 At first, Cartoon Network broadcast cartoons from Warner Bros, MGM and Hanna-Barbera, such as: Looney Tunes, Merrie Melodies and Tom and Jerry.
-A few years later, he began broadcasting his own animated series: The Powerpuff Girls, Dexter's Laboratory, etc. As a result, most of the programs from Warner Bros were relegated to the background, and the original animated series took up most of the air.
+A few years later, it began broadcasting its own animated series: The Powerpuff Girls, Dexter's Laboratory, etc. As a result, most of the programs from Warner Bros were relegated to the background, and the original animated series took up most of the air.
+The channel was panned in France and Belgium where, although it had a French track since launch, it came at a time where there was much criticism of the American cultural scene invading France, leading to the channel being blocked from cable companies, as well as lack of European programming.
+By 1996, the channel had complied to such quotas and, combined with TNT, now gave 20% of its total air time to series produced in European Union countries, especially the United Kingdom and France.

 In August 1996, Cartoon Network increased the broadcast time to 21:00, and in December of the same year switched to round-the-clock broadcasting.

 On 15 October 1999, Cartoon Network Europe was renamed Cartoon Network UK, and became available only for the UK, Ireland and Malta.
 The TV channel switched to paid TV broadcasting, and was encrypted on Astra 1C using VideoCrypt.
 For Europe, Africa and the Middle East, Cartoon Network EMEA was launched, which was free and transitional, as Turner began to localize its channels across Europe.
 Cartoon Network EMEA copied Cartoon Network UK schedule until 2001, but there were exceptions: shows such as Dragon Ball Z and Angela Anaconda were not broadcast, as there were no pan-European broadcast rights.